Top 5 T-Bone Car Accident Questions

 T-bone car accidents, also known as broadside, angle, or side-impact collisions, can happen in an instant but leave lasting consequences.
-T-bone car accidents represent a disproportionate share of serious and fatal injuries.
 There is less protection in a side impact compared to a rear-end or head-on collision.

 1. What Is A T-Bone Accident?

-A T-bone collision, also known as a broadside or side-impact crash, happens when one vehicle collides with the side of another, forming a “T” shape.
+A T-bone collision happens when one vehicle collides with the side of another, forming a “T” shape.
 Side-impact collisions are dangerous because the sides of vehicles don’t offer much protection.
 Passengers in the struck car are often at higher risk of injury because there’s less distance between them and the point of impact.

 2. How Is Fault Determined After A T-Bone Car Accident?

 Determining fault can be tricky and depends on the circumstances of the crash.
 Proving liability requires showing one driver was negligent.
-This means they had a duty to act in a reasonable way to avoid injury to others and breached their duty, causing the crash.
 Violating a traffic law, such as running a red light or failing to yield at an intersection, are examples of negligence.

 To establish fault, you will need to show evidence such as: